Betelgeusep/Betelgeusep/README.md

 - 👋 Hi, I’m Paola Medrano
 - 👀 I’m interested in Cybersecurity and networks
-- 🌱 I’m currently learning cloud computing
+- 🌱 I’m currently learning cloud computing and python
-- 💞️ I’m looking to collaborate on...
+- Content Creator on :yt:
 - 📫 How to reach me pmedrano566@gmail.com

 <!---